wrench-project/wrench/doc/wrench_101/baremetal.md

 service does not perform any space-sharing among the jobs.
 In other words, jobs submitted to the service execute concurrently in a time-shared manner.
-It is the responsibility of the job submitter to pick hosts and/or numbers of cores for each task1, e.g., to enforce space-sharing of cores.
+It is the responsibility of the job submitter to pick hosts and/or numbers of cores for each task, e.g., to enforce space-sharing of cores.
 But by default the compute service operates as a "jungle" in which tasks share cores at will.
 The only resource allocation performed by the service is that it ensures that the RAM capacity of a hosts are not exceeded.
 Tasks that have non-zero